Far-right politics in Slovenia: Neo-Nazism and neo-Nazi groups

-As of 2010, the most active neo-Nazi groups in Slovenia included: Blood & Honour, Headhunters Domžale, and Slovene Radicals.
+As of 2010, the most active neo-Nazi groups in Slovenia included: Blood & Honour (B & H), Headhunters Domžale, and Slovene Radicals.
 Neo-Nazi social activity has mostly centered in the cities of Domžale, and Žiri, where members own or have access to venues available for staging various group activities (including annual celebrations of Hitler's birthday).
 Neo-Nazis have also established cordial relations with their foreign counterparts, mainly those from neighbouring countries.
-Though neo-Nazi groups are not on the whole more common than in other countries and represent a relatively low security risk, the tolerant attitude of the authorities towards neo-Nazi-organised events has led to a boom in private neo-Nazi social gatherings/parties/concerts; because such activities are not prohibited by law per se, Slovenia has become "a veritable Mecca for international activity and cooperation of extremists", according to a parliamentary investigative committee looking into the matter.
+Though neo-Nazi groups are not on the whole more common than in other countries and represent a relatively low security risk, the tolerant attitude of the authorities towards neo-Nazi-organised events has led to a boom in private neo-Nazi social gatherings such as parties and concerts; because such activities are not prohibited by law per se, Slovenia has become "a veritable Mecca for international activity and cooperation of extremists", according to a parliamentary investigative committee looking into the matter.